 5. Do you use a complete, matching system of roof components?

 Make sure all your roofing components come from the same manufacturer.
 Don’t mix and match to get the price down.
 It might be a little less expensive, but it could complicate elements of the installation.
 Be sure your roofer is using products as prescribed by the Vancouver building code.
-It may not happen often but it’s better to be safe than sorry.

 6. Do you bring a container for refuse material?